rocher/mold/docs/reference-guide.md

 ### Error Handling

 There are two types of errors that Mold can detect and handle in different ways.
-First of all, there are the *fatal errors*, those that prevent Mold from completing the replacement job.
-Typical fatal errors are produced when a file is not found, the destination directory cannot be written or created or the definitions file is corrupted.
-These errors stop immediately the replacement process.

-`Fatal Errors`
+#### Fatal Errors

-: Prevent Mold from completing the replacement job.
+Prevent Mold from completing the replacement job.
 Typical fatal errors are produced when a file is not found, the destination directory cannot be written or created, or the definitions file is corrupted.
 These errors stop immediately the replacement process.

-`Replacement Errors`
+#### Replacement Errors

-: Detected during the variable replacement, these errors are caused when a variable is found in a mold file but the variable has not been defined.
+Detected during the variable replacement, these errors are caused when a variable has not been defined of an invalid text filter has been specified.
 Depending on the settings and the type of substitution, Mold can skip this error, report a warning or an error, and continue with the process.
 Next section explain how these errors are handled.